-- Demonstrate knowledge of important concepts and results from various branches of mathematics. - Solve mathematical problems in a rigorous, deductive, and critical way. - Employ technology to solve mathematical problems and present results. - Formulate real-life and interdisciplinary problems mathematically. - Structure an argument in a clear and logical way. - Communicate mathematical ideas effectively through presentations and reports. - Work efficiently in groups on mathematical projects. - Search the mathematical literature in order to acquire new knowledge and attempt new projects.
+- Demonstrate knowledge of important concepts and results representing the breadth of mathematical sciences. - Solve mathematical problems in rigorous, logically deductive, and critical way ranging from formal proofs to computational approaches. - Employ technology to assist in solving and investigating mathematical problems and presenting corresponding results. - Formulate real-life and interdisciplinary problems mathematically. - Structure mathematical arguments in a clear well-organized and logical way. - Communicate mathematical ideas effectively through presentations and reports. - Work efficiently in groups on mathematical projects. - Search mathematical literature in order to acquire new knowledge and attempt new projects to motivate long-life learning.